 Risks for LGBTQ+ Teens and College Students

-Between the strong emotions that adolescence brings and the confusion that can come with understanding one’s sexuality or gender identity, LGBTQ+ teens are particularly vulnerable to mental health issues and substance abuse.
-According to a recent NIH study, the odds for substance use for LGBTQ+ youth were 190% higher than for heterosexual youth.
+Adolescence brings strong emotions.
+It can also bring confusion about one’s sexuality or gender identity.
+Because of this, LGBTQ+ teens are particularly vulnerable to mental health issues and substance abuse.
+According to a recent NIH study, LGBTQ+ youth are 190% more likely to struggle with substance abuse than heterosexual youth.
 The numbers are even higher within specific designations: 340% for bisexual youth and 400% for females.
-These data are troubling, as new neurodevelopment brain research has shown that the adolescent brain is still maturing, and may be particularly vulnerable to acute effects of drugs.
+The adolescent brain is still maturing, making teens particularly vulnerable to the effects of drugs.

 Supporting LGBTQ+ Youth at School